department-of-veterans-affairs/va.gov-team/Products/Facilities/Health Taxonomy/README.md

 - Disability Benefits Questionnnaires (DBQs)| <https://airtable.com/tblu6wEmqyg1460D4/viwcXkbhWdZunEOMK?blocks=bipenKkDclMfVPw9z>
 - VHA Treating Specialty Codes | <https://airtable.com/tblvGY8jsr2HLxcmQ/viwa7AeSIebq98V0m?blocks=bipenKkDclMfVPw9z>

-The audit of Services revealed that each facility website has it’s own unique A-Z Services List
+The audit of A-Z Services pages on each of the 145 websites revealed that each facility website has it’s own unique A-Z Services List and there is significant variation in how each facility names and describes its services.
 - 2018 unique service names result when service names are aggregated
-- An audit surfaces ~ 1208 unique “Clinical” Service names (i.e., services that are directly related to clinical services -- have a stop code and/or represent the programs and services of clinical professionals and teams).
+- ~ 1208 unique “Clinical” Service names (i.e., services that are directly related to clinical services -- have a stop code and/or represent the programs and services of clinical professionals and teams).
 - Excluded services like transportation, VSOs, facility services, canteen, service advocacy programs, residency programs, etc.)
 - Little convention or consistency in naming and terminology of services across facilities websites
 - The lack of consistency in how services are named creates confusion for users across the system